AP-B-AI-ML-Ops/project-JarnoDeSmedt/DOCS/DOCUMENTATIE.md

 ````
 om te kunnen committen vanuit de terminal of vscode extention

-# tracking URI
+# tracking URI uitleg

-ok perfect, i changed the tracking URI from mlflow.set_tracking_uri("sqlite:///mlflow.db") to mlflow.set_tracking_uri("http://localhost:5001") but i saw somewhere that you needed to use mlflow.set_tracking_uri("sqlite:///mlflow.db") if using docker compose, why don't we need it now? and when do we need it like that?

----

-Great question — understanding **when to use `sqlite:///mlflow.db` vs. `http://localhost:5001`** is crucial for MLflow projects, especially when using Docker Compose.

-## ✅ What Do These URIs Actually Mean?
+## What Do These URIs Actually Mean?

+sqlite:///mlflow.db vs http://localhost:5001

 ### 🔹 `sqlite:///mlflow.db`
 This refers to a **local SQLite database file** and is used as a **backend store** for MLflow — *by the MLflow server*, not your training script.